Blosc/python-blosc/doc/reference.rst

     The list of compressors included in C library.

-.. py:attribute:: code2name

-    A map between compressor codes and its names.

-.. py:attribute:: name2code
+.. py:attribute:: cname2clib

-    A map between compressor names and its codes.
+    A map between compressor names and its libraries (or formats).

 .. py:attribute:: ncores